 ● Using the standard shade sails, create a unique design of your own that you think will stand out among the rest!

-● Using Google Sketchup, send your design to firstname.lastname@example.org
+● Using Sketchup, send your design to firstname.lastname@example.org

 NOTE: Only Sketchup files will be accepted -- do not send a JPG or TIFF snapshot of your creation.

-● The subject line of your email must include your first name, last name and the name of your school.
+● The subject line of your email must include your first name, last name and the name of your college.

 How Do We Select a Winner?